Deportation of Kilmar Abrego Garcia: Members of Congress

-Politico reported that Abrego Garcia's deportation has become a political flashpoint, with Democratic lawmakers viewing the administration's refusal to return him despite the Supreme Court ruling as the constitutional crisis they've been warning of, and Republicans, with the support of the administration, seeking to move away from the litigation to make the issue about illegal immigration, an issue they believe is to their favor.
+Politico reported that Abrego Garcia's deportation had become a political flashpoint, with Democratic lawmakers viewing the administration's refusal to return him despite the Supreme Court ruling as the constitutional crisis they have been warning of, and Republicans, with the support of the administration, seeking to move away from the litigation to make the issue about illegal immigration, an issue they believe is to their favor.

 Several congressional Democrats called for Abrego Garcia's release.
 Representative Adriano Espaillat of New York said in a press conference that he would write to the president of El Salvador to formally ask for Abrego Garcia's release and to know his condition, and that he hoped to visit the Terrorism Confinement Center.
 He noted that Abrego Garcia had been jailed without the presentation of any criminal charges in either the United States or in El Salvador.

 Senator Chris Van Hollen of Maryland connected Abrego Garcia to deportations under Trump more broadly, speaking of "people being disappeared" in America, including visiting students and legal immigrants.

-In anticipation of President Bukele's visit to the US, Representative Joaquin Castro of Texas called for Bukele to be held accountable for the imprisonment of Abrego Garcia and others in what Castro called "gulags" and "torture prisons".
+In anticipation of President Bukele's visit to the U.S., Representative Joaquin Castro of Texas called for Bukele to be held accountable for the imprisonment of Abrego Garcia and others in what Castro called "gulags" and "torture prisons".

 On April 14, Senator Jeanne Shaheen, the ranking Democrat on the Senate Committee on Foreign Relations, said that the administration was required by law to provide the committee with "any written agreements made with the Salvadoran government on this issue", and requested immediate compliance with the law.

-The Congressional Hispanic Caucus, which is composed of Democrats, has also called for Abrego Garcia's release.
+The Congressional Hispanic Caucus, which is composed of Democrats, also called for Abrego Garcia's release.